Antox/Antox/CONTRIBUTING.md

 ### <a name="questions"></a> Questions

+Before asking a question, be sure to check out the [Tox Wiki](https://wiki.tox.chat/doku.php) to see if it is already covered there.

 Any questions can be made either on the freenode IRC network in the #tox-dev channel, or by creating a [GitHub issue](https://github.com/Antox/Antox/issues/new).
 Make sure your questions are in English and are easy to understand.
-If you feel that your question has been answered remember to close the issue to clean up the issue tracker andso developers can help other people.
+If you feel that your question has been answered remember to close the issue to clean up the issue tracker and so developers can help other people.

 ### <a name="features"></a> Feature Requests and Ideas